 - They’re deceptive in their speech and attitude.

-- They have lots of acronyms attached to your name — and lots of insecurities and braggadocio attached to that.
+- They have lots of acronyms attached to their name — and lots of insecurities and braggadocio attached to that.

 - They control others and force them to do what they want instead of what is appropriate.